History of the Detroit Lions: Struggling (1939–1949)

 Detroit improved on that record in 1945, finishing 7–3.
 They were second in the Western Division behind the Cleveland Rams.
-The Lions were less successful in the latter half of the decade; in 1946, they only managed one win all year long, while in 1947, they won only three games.
-With the sixth overall pick in the 1948 NFL Draft, the Lions drafted quarterback Y. A. Tittle.
-However, he never signed with the team.
-Instead, he joined the Baltimore Colts of the All-America Football Conference.
+The Lions were less successful in the latter half of the decade; in 1946, they only managed one win all year, while in 1947, they won only three games.
+With the sixth overall pick in the 1948 NFL draft, the Lions drafted quarterback Y. A. Tittle.
+However, he never signed with the team, instead joining the Baltimore Colts of the All-America Football Conference.

 On January 15, 1948, the NFL owners unanimously approved the sale of the Lions from Fred J. Mandel to the Detroit Football Company, a seven-person syndicate led by D. Lyle Fife.
 The Lions won only two games that year, but they kept building up their roster by trading quarterback Johnny Rauch's draft rights to the New York Bulldogs in exchange for the draft rights to Doak Walker.
 In 1949, the Lions improved to 4–8, missing the playoffs for a fourteenth consecutive season.
 During the season, team president D. Lyle Fife left his wife of 33 years for his secretary.
 The resulting scandal saw Fife resign and Edwin J. Anderson take over as president.